 We maintain a commitment to corporate giving to national and local associations in the communities in which we live and conduct business.
-We support certain charitable matching of contributions made by employees, encouraging a unified culture acting together.
-Our employees have recently teamed up to support Toys for Tots and will participate in charitable fundraising endeavors such as Cycle for Survival.
+We proudly launched a charitable gift matching program in December 2022, where we utilize an enterprise philanthropy platform that connects employees to over 1.5 million charities.
+With the aid of our new philanthropy platform, we can match employee donations to certified 501(c)(3) organizations.
+Additionally, our employees have teamed up to provide annual support for Toys for Tots and have participated in charitable fundraising endeavors such as Cycle for Survival.
 Certain departments have worked together in volunteer efforts to give back to the community as well.